 As I said, covering as much of the floor as possible with thicker materials will be the most effective solution here.
 Although, that doesn’t mean rubber feet are useless.
 They’ll work in a pinch, and they’re cheaper than the most effective materials.

 However, if you’re sparing no expense, I’d go for thick padding under the washing machine as well as on the sides.
 You want to ensure the machine isn’t touching the walls or other appliances and furniture.
 So, if you get anti-vibration mats and still have issues with your machine, you can always pad it, or cover it with a blanket.

-The final thing you’ll need to consider when shopping for anti-vibration mats is their cost.
+The final thing you’ll need to consider when shopping for anti-vibration pads is their cost.
 Not to worry, though – I made sure to include products which will suit anyone’s budget.
 My picks range from $15 to $130, so there should be something for anyone.
-So, let’s get on to my six contenders for the best anti-vibration products for washing machines.
+So, let’s get on to my ten contenders for the best anti-vibration products for washing machines.

 The first product that can help reduce your washer’s vibration is this XCEL foam rubber padding.
 This material comes in packs of 8×6-inch squares of industrial-grade rubber.
 Actually, as the product name states, the manufacturer made the material plumper and thicker by injecting it with air – making it foam rubber.